Matthew 28:18-20 has rightly been called the Great Commission, for great it is.

 Well, I’ve got news for you: I don’t believe in evangelism.

 There, I’ve said it.
-Bring on the ecclesiastical tribunals, stop reading Give Us This Day in protest: but I don’t believe in evangelism.
+Bring on the ecclesiastical tribunals and stop reading Give Us This Day in protest: but I don’t believe in evangelism.

 Where do we get such an idea from?
 Where in the Bible are the proof texts for such theology?
 Often Matthew 28, the Great Commission, is cited, but as we know, the Great Commission is all about discipleship.
 One of the primary ways in which we minimize the Great Commission, therefore, is by shrinking its scope to the task of “evangelism.”
 But what Jesus didn’t say in the Great Commission was: “Make a few quick converts and then move on to the next victim.”
 What He said was: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all things that I have commanded you.”